Program Overview

 Maximize your prior education and craft a personalized degree plan with the A-State Online Bachelor of General Studies program.
 With a broad emphasis on critical thinking, this tailored program prepares you for a myriad of career opportunities.

-One of the most versatile degrees offered, the A-State Online Bachelor of General Studies program allows students to build on prior coursework and explore various interests, while providing working professionals with a convenient means to gain academic credentials for career advancement.
+One of the most versatile degrees offered, the A-State Online Bachelor of General Studies program allows you to build on prior coursework and explore various interests, while providing a convenient means to gain academic credentials for career advancement.
 The program combines work-relevant skills with multidisciplinary courses in communications, math, science and the arts and humanities.

 Complete your degree quickly by transferring up to 90 eligible credit hours of prior college coursework.
 Customize your studies to your interests by working with your advisor to choose 2 areas of emphasis.
 Your academic focus can be narrow or broad, as you develop a strong educational foundation and critical knowledge base.